Ottongjp/Gas-App/README.md

 # Gas-app
-A gas delivery app for fast gas dlivery
+A gas delivery app for fast gas delivery